Free Carpet Information and Buying Guide

 Kids and Pets Can Ruin Any Carpet

-When our four children were young, they spilled lots of things on the family room carpet and it was very difficult to manage.
+When my four children were little, they spilled lots of things on the family room carpet and it was very difficult to manage.
+It's impossible to be there right when something get spilled.

-To combat this common parenting problem, I replaced the family room carpet every other year.
-I purchased an inexpensive apartment-grade carpet to keep the costs down and installed a good-quality 8-pound Rebond padding so I didn't have to replace the pad every time I replaced the carpet.
+To combat this common parenting problem, I replaced our family room carpet every other year.
+I selected an inexpensive apartment-grade carpet to keep the costs down and installed a good-quality 6-pound Rebond Padding so I didn't have to replace the pad every time I replaced the carpet.
+I also saved money because I installed it myself.

 Best Carpet Fibers For Kids Bedrooms?